OrdnanceSurvey/openspace-ios-sdk/README.md

 Let us know this unique string generated when you have created an iOS application placeholder in iTunes connect and can be used to identify an application and view the iTunes page.
 For enterprise apps, this is not required.

-### Registration Process for PSMA customers

-If you own a data licence, for example, you are a member of the PSMA, you can register for a licence in order to obtain an API key to access the service.(http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).

 ### Download framework package